How Uniting Social and Environmental Justice Movements Can Create Change

 What we’re hearing and seeing right now as it relates to the Black Lives Matter movementmay feel overwhelming, but it's nothing compared to the lived experience of being black in America.
 And because people of color are also disproportionately affected by environmental injustices like polluted water supplies and hazardous waste dumps, we can see that even access to essential resources is not available to many.

 The “mainstream” environmental movement has historically been criticized for being more focused on wilderness and wildlife than on human impacts.
-And it's probably true that when we think about the environment, concrete jungles are not the first ones that come to mind.
+And it's probably true that when we think about the environment, buildings and sidewalks and busy roadways are not the first things that come to mind.

 In contrast, the environmental justice movementtakes a broader view of the environment, including the places where we live, work, play, and learn — and aims to protect those that are most impacted by pollution.